THE GAVIOTAS COMMUNITY in South America is

 Gunter Pauli:

-languages and often translates for Paolo whose English is limited.
+several different languages and often translates for Paolo whose English

 ----------------------------------------